lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 Flake8 configuration files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-LSST DM Packages may also include a :file:`setup.cfg` file with :pep:`8` exceptions:
+:command:`flake8` can be invoked without arguments when a configuration file is present.
+This configuration, included in a :file:`setup.cfg` file at the root of code repositories, is consistent with the style guide:

 .. code-block:: ini

    [flake8]
    max-line-length = 110
    ignore = E133, E226, E228, N802, N803

-:command:`flake8` can be invoked without arguments when this configuration is present.
+   exclude =
+     bin,
+     doc,
+     **/*/__init__.py,
+     **/*/version.py,
+     tests/.tests

+The ``exclude`` field lists paths that are not usefully linted by :command:`flake8` in DM Stack repositories.
+Auto-generated Python should not be linted (including :file:`bin/` for Stack packages with :file:`bin.src/` directories).
+We also discourage linting :file:`__init__.py` modules due to the abundance of :pep:`8` exceptions typically involved.

 .. _style-guide-py-noqa: